apiaryio/gavel.js/README.md

 }
 ```

-> Note that JSON schema Draft-05+ are not currently supported.
-[Follow the support progress](https://github.com/apiaryio/gavel.js/issues/90).

 ## Examples

 Take a look at the [Gherkin](https://cucumber.io/docs/gherkin/) specification, which describes on examples how validation of each field behaves: